twolfson/vector-network-playground/README.md

       Uint8Array[vertex_1, vertex_2, ...]
       Uint8Array[vertex_a, vertex_b, ...]
     ]
+    - Later: Technically we could still use edges and paths
+    - In fact, unsure why faces aren't just vertex ids -- or maybe they are and our memory is fuzzy =/
+    - Oh, edges are just their own thing -_-;; Damn it, well good to refresh on I guess, https://github.com/stephomi/sculptgl/blob/a004d3051b29134f7a97943fc98eabdebe222fc0/src/mesh/MeshData.js#L32
   - edgeCount = m
   - edges = Uint8Array[pair_1_start, pair_1_end, ..., pair_m_start, pair_m_end]
   - faceCount = a